CHAPTER B:

 Cash Coordination

-Role of the RC and HC
+The role of the HC

 Resources